Skip to content

 But I can’t see anyone wanting to give up electricity or their gadgets any time soon to live in a cave, so this means we all have to find better and more efficient ways to use what we have now.
 Technology and development are playing a big part in achieving this, but things could be better!

 Still Bored At Work?
-Then Check Out: Travel Brochures - The Fantasy Versus the Reality
+Then Check Out: Short Jokes & Humor about the Travel Industry!

 Just think of this.
 The world has a current population of over 7 billion people.
 However, planet Earth only has enough resources to support 1.5 billion people if everyone had the same lifestyle as Americans, Australians or Europeans (check out this post about ‘Miniature Earth‘ to put things into perspective).